VatsalGoel3/SimpleSSL-SecureCommunication/README.md

 ## Project Structure
 The project consists of three main components:

-1. **MySSLServer.java:** The server component that listens for connections, performs the handshake, sends an encrypted file to the client, and verifies the integrity of the communication.
+1. **SimpleSSLServer.java:** The server component that listens for connections, performs the handshake, sends an encrypted file to the client, and verifies the integrity of the communication.

-2. **MySSLClient.java:** The client component that initiates the connection to the server, participates in the handshake, receives the encrypted file, decrypts it, and verifies its integrity.
+2. **SimpleSSLClient.java:** The client component that initiates the connection to the server, participates in the handshake, receives the encrypted file, decrypts it, and verifies its integrity.

 3. **SSLUtils.java:** A utility class that provides cryptographic functionalities such as certificate loading, encryption/decryption, nonce generation, keyed hash computation, and key derivation.